Shure SM58 Vocal Microphone Review

 A Brief History of the Shure SM58 Microphone

-The Shure SM58 was introduced in 1966, one year after the Shure SM57.
+The Shure SM58 was introduced in 1966, one year after the also legendary Shure SM57.
 Like the SM57, the SM58 utilized the Unidyne III capsule.
 Also like the SM57, it was originally designed and intended for use in television studios.
 However, neither the SM57 nor the SM58 caught on for tv studio use as had been intended.
 Shure then pitched the mics for live musical performance usage.
 The microphones caught on with musicians and sound engineers and have been used for live performance and recording ever since.

 Notable Features of the Shure SM58